-As the chart above indicates, while nearly 52% of respondents have their high school diploma or equivalent, another 20% of respondents either did not attend or did not complete high school.
-Just over 26% of respondents have attended but not completed some post-secondary education, while 2% completed a two or four-year degree course or higher.
+As the chart above indicates, while nearly 38% of respondents have their high school diploma or equivalent, another 17% of respondents either did not attend or did not complete high school.
+Just over 20% of respondents have attended but not completed some post-secondary education, while 2% completed a two or four-year degree course or higher.
+BSACAP did have 7% of the respondents to the Community Needs Assessment that were Graduates of Other Post-Secondary Schools.

-The survey was completed by only three military veterans this year.
-This number has decreased since last years' ten responses and we still have a long way from having reliable data for our area regarding veterans.
-These survey response results do indicate a need on the part of the agency to conduct outreach to current and former military members and to form stronger partnerships with local veterans' service programs.
+The survey was completed by only twenty-two military veterans this year.
+This number has increased since last years' ten responses but we still have a long way from having reliable data for our area regarding veterans.
+These survey response results do indicate a need on the part of the agency to conduct outreach to current and former military members and to continue strengthen the partnerships with local veterans' service programs.